 To achieve compliance with rule 21.37(b) an applicant is required to issue statement of compliance throughout the TC process as substantiating data is submitted to CAA.
-The statement of compliance should be made using CAA Form 8110-3 which the applicant project manager should forward to the CAA project manager along with the listed technical data.
+The statement of compliance should be made using the applicable form which the applicant project manager should forward to the CAA project manager along with the listed technical data.
 Data submitted without a corresponding statement of compliance will not be accepted by CAA.
+To find the applicable form, go to the 'Forms' tab on the CAA website, click on the tab for Part 21 and then search for 'statement of compliance with airworthiness requirements'.

-Note: A "Statement of Compliance" (CAA Form 8110-3) is not to be confused with a "Statement of Conformity" (CAA Form 8130-9) issued under 21.37(a).
-Form 8110-3 attests that data substantiates compliance to requirements while Form 8130-9 attests that a physical article conforms to its specified design.
+Note: A 'Statement of Compliance' form is not to be confused with a 'Statement of Conformity' form issued under rule 21.37(a).
+The Statement of Compliance form attests that data substantiates compliance to requirements while the Statement of conformity form-attests that a physical article conforms to its specified design.